How vulnerable might humans be to bird flu? Scientists see hope in existing immunity

 The Centers for Disease Control and Prevention and other researchers have found little to no evidence of past infections with H5N1 bird flu when they analyzed blood samples from the general population.

-These tests only focus on measuring antibody activity that would directly neutralize the bird flu virus.
+These tests focus on looking for antibody activity that would directly neutralize the bird flu virus.
 Other more fine-tuned measures, however, do turn up evidence that we are already familiar with and partly armed to fight this virus.

 When battling an infection, the immune system makes antibodies that are targeted all over the virus.